rajeevkumar75/Handwritten-Digit-Recognizer-project/README.md

 Link: https://rajeevkumar75-handwritten-digit-recognizer-project-app-uxx0ad.streamlit.app/

-🔹 Project Overview

-This project is a Handwritten Digit Recognition System built using TensorFlow and Streamlit.
-It leverages the MNIST dataset containing 70,000 images of handwritten digits (0–9).
-The model uses a Convolutional Neural Network (CNN) to automatically classify digits from images with high accuracy.
+# 🖊️ Handwritten Digit Recognizer

+A deep learning project that recognizes handwritten digits (0–9) from images using **TensorFlow** and **Convolutional Neural Networks (CNNs)**.
+Built with **Python** and deployed with **Streamlit** for an interactive user interface.

+---

-🚀 Problem Statement
+## 📌 Problem Statement

-Manual recognition of handwritten digits (e.g., in forms, bank cheques, and surveys) is time-consuming and error-prone.
+Manual recognition of handwritten digits is **time-consuming** and **error-prone**, especially when processing large datasets like scanned forms or bank checks.
-This project demonstrates how Deep Learning can automate the process, improve accuracy, and reduce human effort.
+This project automates the process by training a CNN model on the **MNIST dataset**, achieving high accuracy in classifying handwritten digits.

+---

+## 🎯 Project Goals
+- Train a deep learning model (CNN) to classify digits (0–9).
+- Achieve **>98% accuracy** on test data.
+- Provide an **interactive Streamlit app** where users can test predictions in real-time.

+---

-🎯 Features
+## ⚙️ Features

-✅ Built with TensorFlow/Keras CNN
-✅ Achieves ~98% accuracy on MNIST test data
-✅ Interactive Streamlit web app for real-time predictions ✅ Users can upload images or use sample test cases
-✅ Beautiful & simple UI for better visualization
-✅ Predictions displayed with confidence scores

-📊 Dataset

-Dataset Used: MNIST (Modified National Institute of Standards and Technology)

-Image Size: 28 × 28 pixels

-Color Mode: Grayscale (0–255 pixel values)

-Labels: Digits from 0 to 9

-🏗️ Tech Stack

-Python 3.x

-TensorFlow/Keras (Deep Learning Framework)

-NumPy, Matplotlib (Data preprocessing & visualization)

-Streamlit (Frontend UI for deployment)

-🔧 Functional Components

-Load and preprocess MNIST dataset
+✅ Load and preprocess the MNIST dataset

-Build CNN model with Conv2D, MaxPooling2D, Dense layers
+✅ Build a CNN model with TensorFlow/Keras

-Train and evaluate the model
+✅ Train & validate the model with high accuracy

-Save the trained model (.h5 format)

-Streamlit app for:

-Uploading images

-Predicting digit in real-time

-Showing confidence levels

-📸 UI Preview (example)

-🔹 Home Page with Project Title
-🔹 Upload Image Section
-🔹 Model Prediction with Accuracy
-🔹 Sample Test Cases
+✅ Predict digits from new unseen images
+✅ User-friendly **Streamlit Web App** with drawing & example predictions

+---

+## 📂 Project Structure